t4d-gmbh/ci-cd-workflows/source/content/creating_workflows/gitlab_pipelines/advanced.md

     - echo "Variables '$GLOBAL_VAR' and '$SOME_VAR'"  # SOME_VAR will be ''
 ```

-In addition you can [set variables in the UI](https://docs.gitlab.com/ee/ci/variables/#define-a-cicd-variable-in-the-ui), which is **the recommended approach to store sensitive information**, like access tokens or password.
+In addition, you can [set variables in the UI](https://docs.gitlab.com/ee/ci/variables/#define-a-cicd-variable-in-the-ui), which is **the recommended approach to store sensitive information**, like access tokens or password.
 :::{% endif %}

 {% if slide %}- {% else %}:::{card}{% endif %} **Using `before_script` and `after_script`**{% if page %}:

-You can define commands that run before or after the main `script` commands even if the `scirpt` command fails or times out.
+You can define commands that run before or after the main `script` commands even if the `script` command fails or times out.

 ```yaml